All3xJ/Hibernet/README.md

 # Hibernet
-An HTTP flooder that uses proxies or socks to attack.
+A powerful flooding tool.
+You can perform HTTP flood and SYN flood.. and you can choose if use proxy/socks to anonymize attack.

 Please suggest me some ideas, and report bugs!
 Thanks!